-I am partially granting parts 1, 3, 4 and 5 of your request seeking the current number of members under suspension by rank and the lengths of the suspension periods.
-Due to the very small number of members currently suspended I am withholding the rank and the specific duration of the suspension period of the members concerned.
+Due to the small number of members currently suspended, I am withholding the rank and the reasons for suspension of the members concerned.
 I am conscious of my obligations to retain personal information in a confidential and secure manner and prevent personal information from being released into the public domain unnecessarily.
 Personal information is defined at section 2 of the FOI Act and includes the following.